-- $2,500 mini-grant for continued customer discovery and prototyping
+- Mini-grant funding for continued customer discovery

 - NSF's National I-Corps program which includes $50,000 in funding and additional training

-Participation in the workshop can lead to qualification for research and other funding from several granting agencies, including the NSF I-Corps and SBIR/STTR/PFI programs and various state and regional programs.
+Participation in the program can lead to qualification for research and other funding from several granting agencies, including the NSF I-Corps and SBIR/STTR/PFI programs and various state and regional programs.
 Past participants have reported that they saved time and money by better understanding potential applications of their technology, experienced improved engagement with teams, and improved their ability to receive add-on funding.

 The I-Corps curriculum provides real-world, hands-on, immersive learning about what